gacopl/dvmkv2mp4/README.md

 ```

 # Docker (experimental)
 The following section assumes that you installed Docker on your machine.
-For further instrcution to install Docker follow the official site: https://docs.docker.com/get-docker/
+For further instruction to install Docker follow the official site: https://docs.docker.com/get-docker/

 ## Build Docker image
 Currently the image works only on x64 Linux.
 Also note that the final image size will be close to 6 GB which is normal as it includes the Tesseract OCR models.